Whole foods are foods that are unprocessed and unrefined, or processed and refined as little as possible, before being consumed.

 It might be simply that diets high in whole plant foods simply tend to be lower in foods linked to increased cancer risk, such as red and processed meat.

-Regardless, the bottom line remains: diets high in plant foods are associated with greater protection against many different kinds of cancer.
+Regardless, the bottom line remains that diets high in Whole-Foods are associated with greater protection against many different kinds of cancer.